dkrivoruchko/SwitchMovie/README.md

 [Version-One](https://github.com/dkrivoruchko/SwitchMovie/tree/version-one) very old code.<br>*

 Application shows now playing movies.<br>
-It downloads movies data from [The Movie Database API](http://docs.themoviedb.apiary.io/#) and stores it for offline access.<br>
+It downloads movies data from [The Movie Database API](http://docs.themoviedb.apiary.io/#) and stores it in Room DB for offline access.<br>
+Next page data loaded automatically as soon as user scroll to the end of the list.<br>
 If data available offline then no request send to server.<br>
 User may start/run application offline, available offline data will be shown or error message for failed server request.<br>
-Next page data loaded automatically as soon as user scroll to the end of the list.<br>
 Pull to refresh feature also available (it rewrite local cache data).<br>
 Basic loading animation implemented.<br>
-Implemented notification functionality (based on subscription) to notify Presenters for events it's subscribed for.
+Application users some sort of State Machine in ViewModel to manage View states.

 **Please note:**
 * Original task screenshots are from Apple device and are not relevant for android.